 Scott has had successful careers as a computer programmer/analyst and in retail horticulture and floral design.
 The spiritual aspect of helping people honor the memorable events in their lives eventually led him to the discernment process and recognition of his calling to the priesthood.
 Scott graduated from the General Theological Seminary of the Episcopal Church and was ordained in 2007.
 St. James Episcopal Church in Arlington, Vermont, welcomed him as their priest in December of that year.

 As St. James' rector, Scott has been an active member of the Arlington Area Clergy Group, the Bennington Interfaith Council, and Vermont Interfaith Action.
 He also serves on the Commission on Ministry: Committee on Discernment for the Episcopal Diocese of Vermont.
 In 2012, and again in 2015, Scott was elected to serve as a Deputy to General Convention, the governing body of the larger Episcopal Church.
 He is known throughout the diocese for his collaborative work style and for being someone who truly lives his faith.

-From left, Jeanne Chambers, pianist; Patti O'Shea, sexton.
+Jeanne Chambers, pianist; Patti O'Shea, sexton.

 Our Vestry: The elected lay leaders of our church

 Pam Hanson (’19), Senior Warden; Greg Taylor, (’19), Junior Warden; Holly Hall (’19); Rich Kremer (’20); Molly Castaldo (’20); Andrew Pillsbury (’20); Bev Barton (’21); Dick Davis (’21) and Geri Williams (’21).

 Fun and Business